uber/tchannel/docs/protocol.md

 For example you may want to keep some in memory state, i.e. cache, aggregation.
 You can use read the `sk` and forward the call request to a specific process that has ownership for the shard key.

+### Transport Header `xs` -- Cross scope request

+The cross scope request header when set determines whether this request should be routed to the cross scope service.

+A scope is a prefix on the service name like `.us-east-1.prod.`.

+This header should be set for requests when you don't know which scope they belong to and the cross scope service should be able to decide where the requests should be routed to (i.e. which datacenter) and is responsible for routing it.

 ### A note on `host:port` header values